fkmendes/PhyloJunction/NOTES.md

 (1) with PySimpleGUI (`src/interface/pj_gui.py`), and
 (2) with PySide6 (`src/pysidegui/pj_gui_pyside`).

-The GUI built with PySimpleGUI was coded entirely by hand.
+The GUI built with PySimpleGUI was coded entirely by hand, and is out-of-date at this point.

 The GUI built with PySide6 had its main structure coded by hand (`pysidegui/content_main_window.py`), but then individual pages built with Qt Creator / Qt Designer (an app for automating PySide6 GUI development).
 These individual pages are saved as a single `.ui` file (pjguipages/pjgui_pages.ui) that can be translated to a `.py` file with Qt Creator / Qt Designer (Form > View Python Code) or a command line tool: